Free IQ Test Prep

 - Kaufman Brief Intelligence Test

 - Differential Ability Scales

 The highest IQ score in human history supposedly belongs to William James Sidis.
 Perhaps best known for his book “The Animate and the Inanimate”, Sidis had an IQ that reportedly landed between 250 and 300, nearly double the score of what is considered genius.

-We measure IQ because it is generally predictive of how smart and how successful a person will be – particularly when measuring the IQ of young people in relation to how well they will do later in life.
-These tests are used to evaluate a person’s potential income or aptitude for certain careers.
+We measure IQ for many reasons, but two primary reasons are to better understand how our minds work, and secondly to help place people for educational and job purposes.
+These tests are often used to identify children for learning disabilities or advanced educational placement and are also used to evaluate a person’s potential aptitude for certain careers.
 They also assist in evaluating intellectual strengths and weaknesses, creative problem solving, and thinking under pressure.
-IQ test scores are used for educational placement in schools, admission to certain high intelligence groups and societies like MENSA, and also for evaluating applicants for specialized jobs.
+IQ test scores are also used as a deciding factor for admission to certain high intelligence groups and societies like MENSA, and also for evaluating applicants for specialized jobs.